Frequently Asked Questions

 No. A technical college district employee cannot serve as a member of a technical college district board regardless of category.
 (Otradovec v.
 City of Green Bay, 118 Wis.
 2d 393, 347 N.W.2d 614 (Ct.
 App.
 1984)).

 If a candidate’s status changes after action by the appointment committee, do they qualify in the category to which they were appointed?

-Yes, unless they are an elected official.
-Eligibility status for employers, employees, additional members and school district administrators is determined at the time of the appointment meeting.
+No. Appointees must maintain eligibility status for employers, employees, additional members and school district administrators up to the time they take the oath of office.
+They may continue to serve if their status changes after they take the oath of office.
 Elected officials, though, will cease to be a member upon vacating their office as an elected official.